tobiasgass/vsdConnect/README.md

 - Pyhton 3 (3.4.3)
 - usage of **requests** package instead of urllib2
 - usage of **pathlib** instead of os.path
+- support file poster.py removed (no needed with requests)
 - introduction of API classes